dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

   population's energy towards building solutions to prepare humanity for the 22nd century?

+### quantifying social mobility

+analyze linkedin/career/financial data science
+- quantify vocality of political affiliation in archived social media data. same for other indicators: religion, ethnicity, etc
+- by meshing this data, we should be able to develop an approximate measure of social motility and average social progress per political group. can also measure along other lines, but not kosher.
+  - bc i think what we'll see is that conservative americans have been effectively marginalized from society by design. and this can be measured with analytics and social media data analysis.
+  - name of factor being measured? ~social mobility?~

 ###

 - a paradox of aristocracy (subsequent generations gradually lose the